 All applications for assistance should be addressed to the SSAFA Forces Help branch/Division nearest to the applicant's home.
-If in difficulty the nearest Royal British Legion office or Department of Social Security Office will assist.
+If in difficulty the nearest Royal British Legion office or Department for Work and Pensions will assist.

 SSAFA Forces Help Website is at: http://www.ssafa.org.uk

 A representative (Caseworker) from SSAFA Forces Help will make contact and will meet the applicant to determine the facts relating to the application for assistance.